 I am a hands-on product development engineer.
 My customers appreciate and benefit from this approach.
 In fact, I feel at home in the lab trouble shooting a new product design.
 That said, I also enjoy performing research into a few areas that are important to me.

-All my research is ‘applied research’ in the sense that it is normally targeted to solving a problem or meeting some current or expected need.
+Most of my research is ‘applied research’ in the sense that it is normally targeted to solving a problem or meeting some current or expected need.
 Once I complete a particular part of research I am doing and if there is broad enough interest in it, then I normally archive it by presenting at a conference which memorializes the presented papers in an online database.
 The IEEE has excellent venues for publishing at conferences and in journals.
 Below are the areas of research that have occupied my time in the past and the new areas that I am expanding into.

 I am a Senior Member of the IEEE and am involved with it in several different ways.
 For instance, I am active in the IEEE Microwave Theory and Techniques Society (MTT-S) and am on the MTT-12 Technical Subcommittee on Microwave and Millimeter-Wave Packaging and Manufacturing.
 I have organized several workshops and panel sessions sponsored by the MTT-12 committee for the IEEE International Microwave Symposium (IMS).
 I have published papers at the IMS.
 I also volunteer on the MTT Speakers Bureau which means that I am available on a limited basis as a speaker for local chapters of the IEEE.